fabmax/physx-jni/README.md

     - [ ] Soft bodies
 - [x] Scene serialization

+Furthermore, I added bindings to [V-HACD](https://github.com/kmammou/v-hacd), which is not part of PhysX but fits in the context very well.

 The detailed list of mapped functions is given by the [interface definition files](physx-jni/src/main/webidl).
 The Java classes containing the actual bindings are generated from these files during build.